fishcus/KAP-manual/en/operation/hadoop_queue.en.md

-Similarly, you may set up YARN queue for other KAP projects to achieve computing resource separation.
+Similarly, you may set up YARN queue for other Kyligence Enterprise projects to achieve computing resource separation.